ovinueza/AdvanceDataStorageAndRetrival/README.md

 # Advance Data Storage and Retrival

 ## Background
 Hawaii has several stations that track weather accross the different islands.
-The purpose of this project is to simply gather the data provided in SQLite and use Python to analyze the data and create a quick local app that can give
+The purpose of this project is to simply gather the data provided in SQLite and use Python to analyze the data and create a quick local app that can give weather information that will help tourist decide what to do depending on weather patterns.

 ## Task